yewfia30/javascript_event/README.md

 ## Annotation
 Actually, I will handle it when the event comes from dll or somthing like that.
-If the button on the screen is pressed instead,
+In this sample, I am using the button on the screen is pressed instead,
 Fire myevent1 when the func1 button is pressed
 Fire myevent2 when the func2 button is pressed